Vibe-coded apps ship security holes by default

 The hole lives at a URL the frontend never renders.
 There is no button that links to invoice 43 when you are logged in as the owner of invoice 42.
 Your test harness only knows about the URLs the app shows it.
 It will never type a stranger's ID into the address bar, because no user flow ever does.
 The bug is invisible to a test that only knows how to click.

 Finding IDOR means doing something the UI refuses to: take a request the app already made, change one ID, and send it again as a different user.
 That is a server-trust question, and it lives below the buttons.
-(We go deeper on the mechanics in this post on testing for IDOR and broken access control.)

-Security mode: replay the real calls with mutated IDs
+Replay the real calls with mutated IDs

 From there the agent does what your test suite cannot.
 It takes a captured request, mutates the object ID, and replays it.
 If the server returns invoice 43 to the account that owns invoice 42, that is a confirmed access-control finding, not a guess.
 The agent saw the real call, changed one value, and watched the server leak.